Adam Osborne dot net

 God of this world (KJV); God of this age (NIV):

-• 2 Cor 4:4 (NIV) The god of this age has blinded the minds of unbelievers, so that they cannot see the light of the gospel of the glory of Christ, who is the image of God.
+2 Cor 4:4 (NIV) In whom the god of this world has blinded the minds of them which believe not, lest the light of the glorious gospel of Christ, who is the image of God, should shine to them.

 Can get in your way and hinder you from doing good deeds:

-• 1 Thess 2:18 (NIV) For we wanted to come to you–certainly I, Paul, did, again and again–but Satan stopped us.
+• 1 Thess 2:18 Why we would have come to you, even I Paul, once and again; but Satan hindered us.

-• Eph 6:12 (NIV) For our struggle is not against flesh and blood, but against the rulers, against the authorities, against the powers of this dark world and against the spiritual forces of evil in the heavenly realms.
+• Eph 6:12 (NIV) For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.

 • 2 Cor 12:7 (NIV) To keep me from becoming conceited because of these surpassingly great revelations, there was given me a thorn in my flesh, a messenger of Satan, to torment me.